cloudify-cosmo/getcloudify.org/guide/3.1/quickstart-openstack.md

 In Cloudify, every thing that is executed for a certain deployment is done in the context of a workflow.
 A workflow is essentially a set of steps, executed by Cloudify agents (which are basically [Celery](http://www.celeryproject.org/) workers).
 So whenever a workflow is triggered, it sends a set of tasks to the Cloudify agents, which then execute them and report back the results.
 For example, the `install` workflows which we're going to trigger, will send tasks to create the various OpenStack resources, and then install and start the application components on them.
 By default, the Cloudify manager will create one agent per deployment, on the management VM.
 When application VMs are created by the default `install` workflow (in our case there's two of them), this workflow also installs an agent on each of these VMs, and subsequent tasks to configure these VMs and install application componets are executed by these agents.
 To trigger the `install` workflow, type the following command in your terminal:

-{% highlight bash %}
+{%highlight bash%}
 cfy executions start -d nodecellar1 -w install
-{% endhighlight %}
+{%endhighlight%}

-These will take a couple of minutes, during which the OpenStack resources and VMs will be created and configured.
+These will take a couple of minutes, during which the OpenStack resources and VM's will be created and configured.
 To track the progress of the installation, you can look at the events emitted to the terminal window.
 Each event is labeled with its time, the deployment name and the node in our topology that it relates to, e.g.

 {% highlight bash %}
 2014-07-21T15:37:31 CFY <nodecellar1> [mongod_vm_41765] Starting node